 Use an electric shaver if you have to shave with one hand.
 Or, if you prefer using blades, puff out your cheeks when you shave.
 Use a disposable razor so you don’t have to change blades.

 To apply shaving cream, squeeze the cream onto the back of your weak hand or onto the edge of the sink.
 Then apply the cream with your strong hand.

 To trim a mustache, use a single-edge razor.
 For safety, sit while doing this task.

 To shave your legs, use an electric shaver.
 If you lie on a bed, you may be able to reach your lower legs more easily.

-If your hand is clenched as a result of a stroke, keep your fingernails short and smooth.
+If your hand is clenched (in a claw-like manner) as a result of a stroke, keep your fingernails short and smooth.